Worldview and ritual 1

 Mode of instruction

-Seminar with analysis of examples of ancient American visual culture and/or ethnographic data, including discussions of methodological and theoretical issues.
+Seminar with analysis of examples of Native American visual culture, historical and/or ethnographic data, including discussions of methodological and theoretical issues.

 - Active participation in discussion;

 - Small written assignments to be posted on Blackboard;

 - Short final paper (max.
 2,000 words);

 Various sources, monographs and articles, which in part will be assigned during class, and in part have to be identified by the students themselves (library/internet search).

 See Blackboard for further indications of literature and assignments.

 Contractonderwijs: all information (costs, registration, entry requirements, etc.) for those who are interested in taking this course as a Contractstudent is on the Contractonderwijs Archeologie webpage (in Dutch).